lmiller1990/vue-apollo-graphql/README.md

 ![](https://github.com/lmiller1990/vue-apollo-graphql/blob/master/screenshots/languages_render.png)

-Anyway, now we get ApolloClient's caching, with the usual Vuex flow.
+Now we get ApolloClient's caching, with the usual Vuex flow.
 We are completely ignoring some of Apollo's great features, like the reactive store, though.
 More on this later.

 ### Adding a query with variables